arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	_Confirming the app name reservation_

 1. Now you will have to identify your application to get a name and a publisher to insert in the **Package.appxmanifest** file.
-In the Submit an app page, click **Advanced features**.
+In the Submit an app page, click **Services**.

 	![Configuring push notifications for the Notifications.Client app](./Images/app-name-reverved-completely-windows-store.png?raw=true)

 	_Configuring push notifications for the Notifications.Client app_

-1. In the Advanced features page, click **Push notifications and Live Connect services info**.
+1. In the Services page, click **Live Services site**.

 	![Advanced features page](./Images/push-notif-live-connect-service-info.png?raw=true)